CCEMGroupTCD/DARTassembler/README.md

 The documentation contains a section about the Pd/Ni cross coupling example that was used in the paper.
 It will show you how to reproduce the results of the paper.

 ## License
-DART is subject to the MIT license.
-See `LICENSE.md` for more information.
+DART is subject to the GPL-3.0-or-later license.
+See `LICENSE` for more information.

 ## Origin of data
 We are grateful to the providers of the [Cambridge Structural Database](https://www.ccdc.cam.ac.uk/structures/)[2], which is the source of all ligands in the ligand database.